 \subsubsection{Survey Instrument}

-The survey instrument consisted of 45 questions---approximately 21 were consistent across respondents, and the survey logic determined the remainder.
-The survey asked respondents about their frequency and types of ChatGPT usage, experiences with submitting feedback through the ChatGPT interface and external channels, reasons for submitting or not submitting feedback, perceptions of the feedback process, the likelihood of providing future feedback through the interface and external channels, and demographic characteristics (including the AI, ML, and data science background of respondents).
-Most questions were multiple-choice, with a few open-ended questions to gather more detailed insights and reflections from respondents.
+The survey instrument consisted of 36 substantive questions exploring respondents' frequency and types of ChatGPT usage, experiences submitting feedback through the ChatGPT interface and external channels, reasons for submitting or not submitting feedback, perceptions of the feedback process, the likelihood of providing future feedback, and demographic characteristics (see Appendix A for survey questions).
+Most questions were multiple-choice, with several open-ended questions included to gather more detailed insights and reflections.